Jonascone/foo_lifx/README.md

 * Offset (ms)
     * The length of audio visualised before communicating with the bulb
     * Change this to affect smoothness
-* Delay (ms)
-    * Change this to improve synchronisation between the audio playing and the visualised audio
 * Intensity
     * Normal/High/Very High/Maximum
     * Higher levels increase the overall brightness determined by the visualisation